PotassiumPill/SerialLibraryExample/README.md

 ### Add Functionality to SPI Stack
 1) Navigate to the [hardware](/SerialLibraryExample/serial_controllers/serial_spi/hardware) directory under the [serial_spi](/SerialLibraryExample/serial_controllers/serial_spi) directory.
 2) Add a new header to this directory for your chip, ie `spi_chipname.h`.
-3) Define a namespace for your hardware specific functions, any hardware specific enums, and enum of type uint8_t `PadConfig`.
+3) Define a namespace for your hardware specific functions, any hardware specific enums, and an enum for naming the extra parameters.
 For example:
 ```
 #ifndef __SPI_CHIPNAME_H__
 #define __SPI_CHIPNAME_H__